 - Anti-rationalization — agents no longer manufacture confident-sounding answers when they're uncertain.
 If a tool failed or a layer was missing, the agent says so instead of working around it with plausible-but-wrong reasoning.

 - Tool discipline — every agent's tool list was audited.
-Tools that overlapped were merged; tools that were rarely used were removed; tools that were silently failing now log clearly.
-Smaller, cleaner toolboxes mean faster, more reliable agent routing.
+Overlapping tools were merged; rarely used tools were removed; silently failing tools now log clearly.
+Smaller, cleaner toolboxes mean faster, more reliable routing.

 Why it mattered